Pharm.D. Students

 2015 | 152 | N/A | 88.01 | 21.6 |

-(2) Average Incoming GPA = Average GPA of all applicants in PharmCAS that were in a status of Matriculated at the time of cycle close and as reported in the PharmD Admission Cycle Report.
+(2) Average Incoming GPA = Average GPA of all verified applicants in PharmCAS that were in a status of Matriculated at the time of cycle close and as reported in the PharmD Admission Cycle Report.

 (3) Average PCAT Composite = The composite score is calculated from the Biology, Chemistry and Reading sections as reported in the PharmCAS application.
-This is averaged for all students in the Matriculated status at the time of cycle close and is reported in the PharmD Admissions Cycle Report.
+This is averaged for all students in the application Verified and Matriculated status at the time of cycle close and is reported in the PharmD Admissions Cycle Report.
 PCAT transitioned to an optional admissions requirement in 2021.

 * 2021 was the first year that the PCAT score submission was optional for admissions.